Toyota bZ4X performance, motor & drive

 - 2Range, battery & chargeThe bZ4X doesn't set any range or charging records, but gets impressively close to its claimed numbers in real-world driving

-- 3Running costs & insuranceInsurance groups have yet to be confirmed, but Toyota’s ‘Relax’ warranty and all-in leasing packages are plus points here
+- 3Running costs & insuranceInsurance groups are higher than most rivals, but Toyota’s ‘Relax’ warranty and all-in leasing packages are plus points here

-- 4Performance, motor & drive - currently readingA genuinely engaging driving experience is one of the Toyota bZ4X’s most surprising and impressive aspects
+- 4Performance, motor & drive - currently readingA fun driving experience is one of the Toyota bZ4X’s most surprising and impressive qualities

 - 6Boot space, seating & practicalityThe bZ4X doesn’t comprehensively outshine any rivals here, but should still be spacious enough for most